Shridhar1115/Cheff_SHRI/README.md

 # Cheff_SHRI
 Hello guys Mr. Cheff_SHRI here!
-I will solve some questions.
+I will make some dishes.
 Hope you will find your recipe :) Look for problem code to get your recipe faster.